 Volunteer Drivers: Are driving food to our clients.
 This is a flexible volunteer position as volunteers can state when they are available and where they are willing to drive.

 Food Pantry volunteers: They receive, sort and inspect food donations.
 They ensure that shelves are stocked, assemble food bags and give food and supplies to clients.

 Food supply volunteers: They pick up food purchases and /or unload Rhode Island Community Food Bank (RICFB) truck deliveries.

 Off-Site Volunteers: Tap-in needs help with many internal and external projects such as public relations, technology assistance, data gathering, grant writing and fundraising.

-Student Volunteers: High school and college students are welcome to volunteer at Tap-in during vacation.
+Student Volunteers: High school and College students are welcome to volunteer at Tap-in during vacation.
 They are asked to help with various tasks.
-This is a good introduction to the volunteer world.
+This is a good introduction to volunteerism.

 Special projects volunteers: From time to time, we need additional volunteers to help with our special programs and the National Association of Letter Carriers (NALC) Food Drive.